food import saudi

 Cereals

 Saudi Arabia is a major importer of cereals, with a value of around US$$4.3 billion.
-In a top of most imported cereals rice places first, followed by barley, corn, and wheat.
+In the top of most imported cereals rice places first, followed by barley, corn, and wheat.

 WHEAT- SAGO is the exclusive importer of subsidized food-grade wheat in Saudi Arabia.
 The major food suppliers of wheat are the USA, Germany, Lithuania, and Poland.